CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 --------------
 After you download the repo from GitHub (DevNet) or Bitbucket (internal), you can activate the develop mode, make your changes, and request approval (:ref:`open a pull request <open-pull-request>`).

-All code follows the `PEP 8 -- Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
+As a guide, follow the `PEP 8 -- Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
 Note the following items:

-* Strictly follow the PEP 8 naming conventions.
+* PEP 8 naming conventions
-* Abide by the 80-character limit per line.
+* 80-character limit per line
-* Leave two blank lines between classes, two lines between functions, and one line between methods.
+* Two blank lines between classes, two lines between functions, and one line between methods
 * Write the imports in the following order:

     * Python native libraries